Navigating the Online Update website

 Each course must have its own unique title and transcript abbreviation(s).
 Multiple courses cannot have the same course title and/or transcript abbreviation.
 You are receiving this error message because you are attempting to revise a course that has the same title and/or transcript abbreviation as another course on your “a-g” course list.
 Make the appropriate changes to one or both of the duplicate courses so that each has its own individual course title and transcript abbreviation(s).

-Each time I submit course revision, I am always prompted to provide a new transcript abbreviation.
+Each time I submit a course revision, I am always prompted to provide a new transcript abbreviation.
 How can I continue without entering a new transcript abbreviation?

-The Online Update website will automatically populate a blank transcript abbreviation field in the course revision online form.
+The Online Update website will automatically populate a blank transcript abbreviation field in the course revision form.
 If your proposed revisions to a course do not include adding a new transcript abbreviation, this blank field must be deleted to continue with the submission.
 To delete this blank transcript abbreviation field, click on the blue “Delete” button to the right of the field.

 As a district, how can I add or remove a course from a school’s “a-g” course list?